 - The large number of available tests can be confusing to navigate.

-We recommend HealthLabs as a quality testing company that partners with only high-quality labs.
-These aren’t at-home test kits; HealthLabs is best for people who want the convenience of ordering their tests from home – without going to the doctor’s office and trying to get a test ordered – while still going into the same kind of labs to have the test administered.
+We recommend HealthLabs as a quality testing company that partners with only high-quality labs and offers numerous testing options.
+HealthLabs is best for people who want the convenience of ordering their tests from home – without going to the doctor’s office and trying to get a test ordered – while still having the tests administered in a high-quality lab.
 The service will be especially useful for people who don’t have insurance, people who need frequent check-ups or specific panels, or people who wish to keep their initial screening very private.
 Even if you have insurance, HealthLabs may in some cases be more affordable than the traditional testing route.
+The company’s price-beating guarantee ensures you get the lowest price and rewards you for doing your research before buying.

 If you need to order a health test, HealthLabs eliminates the need to go to a doctor's office first.
 Just order online and go to a nearby lab.